OdongMartin/shopApp/README.md

 Online platform for users to create and manage their store

 More info goes here
 currently learning react.
-MERN dev
+MERN developer